Why did the Board of the Society propose these changes?

 • Your Kent Reliance mortgage or savings accounts will not be affected in any way.
 The Bank will continue to provide and administer your accounts as it does today.

-What will be the name of the new charity?
+What is the name of the new charity?

-The name of the new charity will be Kent Reliance Community Foundation Limited.
+The name of the new charity is Kent Reliance Community Foundation.

 Who will run the new charity?

-The new charity will be established as a new charitable company limited by guarantee and will be run by its directors.
+The new charity has been established as a new charitable company limited by guarantee and will be run by its directors.

-Who will be the directors of the new charity?
+Who are the directors of the new charity?

 The directors are subject to the legal obligations applying to companies and charities which include having a duty to act in the best interests of the charity and ensure that it is applying its funds only in accordance with its charitable objects.